derhansen/sf_event_mgt/Documentation/Faq/Index.rst

 Is it possible to extend events/registrations with own fields?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Yes, since version 3.0 of the extension, you can add additional :ref:`registrationfield` on event basis.

-I have created a demo extension, which shows how to add new fields to the event and registration
+You can also extend sf_event_mgt with own fields (e.g. new fields for Event).
+I have created a demo extension,
+which shows how to add new fields to the event and registration domain model.
-domain model.

 Demo Extension: https://github.com/derhansen/sf_event_mgt_extend_demo